flpm/oak/README.md

-# bookshelf
+# Oak
-A set of utility scripts to generate and update by personal bookshelf
+A CLI tool to manage my personal book catalog.